 In this section we investigate the sensitivity of our results to the choice of earnings measures.
 As discussed previously, we focus principally on the weekly wage and salary earnings of full time workers because this provides the cleanest measure of the "skill premium" associated with higher levels of education and experience.
 However, education and experience also influence employment opportunities and the likelihood of experiencing unemployment.
-The broader measures of earnings that we examine in this section include both quantity dimensions of the return to human capital and the price dimension captured in the skill premium.
-Thus the purpose of this section is to check the robustness of our previous findings to alternative measures and to see whether use of broader earnings measures results in understatement or overstatement of the returns to education and experience.
-To keep the volume of results manageable, we focus on the adjusted earnings differential between university BA and high school graduates.
+The broader measures of earnings that we examine in this section include both quantity dimensions of the return to human capital as well as the price dimension captured in the skill premium.
+Thus the purpose of this section is to check the robustness of our previous findings to alternative measures, and to see whether use of broader earnings measures results in under-statement or over-statement of the returns to education and experience.
+To keep the volume of results manageable we focus on the adjusted earnings differential between university BA and high school graduates.

-Figures 4 and 5 show the evolution of the high school-BA earnings gap using four different earnings measures available in the Census data, together with the benchmark earnings differential used in the previous analysis (based on the weekly wage and salary earnings of full time workers).
-In Figure 4 we show total earnings (wages, salaries, and positive self-employment earnings) instead of wage and salary earnings alone.
-We also show results for full year, full time workers (FYFT) in addition to
+Figures 4 and 5 show the evolution of the high school - BA earnings gap using four different earnings measures available in the Census data, together with the benchmark earnings differential used in the previous analysis (based on the weekly wage and salary earnings of full time workers).
+In Figure 4 we show total earnings (wages, salaries and positive self-employment earnings) instead of wage and salary earnings alone.
+Also shown are results for full-year full-time workers (FYFT) in addition to those for full-time workers.
+18 For women the four measures are very similar in magnitude and move closely together over the sample period.
+For men the inclusion of self-employment income makes little difference to the earnings gap and to its evolution over time.
+However, the restriction to FYFT workers does result in somewhat larger earnings differentials at each point in time and greater growth in the earnings differential over the period 1980-2005.